 How is the artwork packed? – Details are given in my how to order page.

-Which postal service do you use? – The UK’s Royal Mail for prints and Parcel Force for originals.
+Which postal service do you use? – The UK’s Royal Mail for prints and DHL or the UK’s Parcel Force for originals.
 I also occasionally use other couriers for international shipments.

 Are your prices all inclusive of taxes / VAT? – Yes, they are inclusive of all UK taxes and VAT.
 Any import taxes or customs duties in a receiving country are the buyer’s responsibility though.

-Can you produce custom sized prints? – I can do, though it may take longer to prepare it.
-Please contact me along with details.
+Can you produce custom sized prints? – Yes.
+Please Contact me with details of your requirements.

 Can I buy an oil painting unframed? – Yes.
 All oil paintings are usually supplied framed, though I also recommend buyers to arrange this via a local bespoke framer in order that they may personally choose frame colours and designs to match their home decor and personal preferences.
 I will then discount the framing and reduced postage and packing charges.